 Another important consideration is the pH of a product.
 Your skin has a pH of about five, which is slightly acidic.
 Even water has a slightly higher pH of seven, so using a product that changes the pH of your skin isn't recommended.
 Skin cleansers that specify a neutral pH, or that claim to be pH-balanced, are better for skin [source: DermNet NZ].

 Based on the needs of oily, dry, combination, acne-prone or sensitive skin, many product lines may also feature a unique product for each skin type.
 These products usually contain a combination of moisturizers, surfactants and other ingredients targeted.

-For more information about skin cleansers and skin care, follow the links on the next page.
+For more information about skin cleansers and skin care, follow the links below.

 - DermNet NZ.
 "Soaps & cleansers."
 Aug.
 29, 2009.
 (Sept.
 25, 2009) http://dermnetnz.org/treatments/cleansers.html